fraincs/tarot-cards/readme.md

 ### Todo

 - Adding an editorconfig file as well as ESLint would be benificial to the project as it evolves, especially if external contributors are added.
-[Link to issue](...)
+[Link to issue](https://github.com/fraincs/tarot-cards/issues/1).

 ### Credits